syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 N> To know more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac/) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows/).

-## Launching the application on each platform with Signature pad
+## Launching the application on each platform with SignaturePad

-To use the SignaturePad in an application, each platform requires some additional configurations.
+To use the `SignaturePad` in an application, each platform requires some additional configurations.
 The configurations vary from platform to platform and is discussed in the following sections:

 N> If you are adding the references from toolbox, this step is not needed.

 ### iOS

-To launch the signature pad in iOS, call the SfSignaturePadRenderer.Init() in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the LoadApplication is called as demonstrated in the following code sample.
+To launch the `SignaturePad` in iOS, call the `SfSignaturePadRenderer.Init()` in the `FinishedLaunching overridden` method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the LoadApplication is called as demonstrated in the following code sample.

 {% highlight C# %}